 In January 2003, the National Veterinary Medical Service Act (NVMSA) was passed into law adding section 1415A to the National Agricultural Research, Extension, and Teaching Policy Act of 1997 (NARETPA).
 This law established a new Veterinary Medicine Loan Repayment Program (7 U.S.C.
 3151a) authorizing the Secretary of Agriculture to carry out a program of entering into agreements with veterinarians under which they agree to provide veterinary services in veterinarian shortage situations.
 In November 2005, the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2006 (Pub.
 L. 109-97) appropriated \$495,000 for CSREES to implement the Veterinary Medicine Loan Repayment Program and represented the first time funds had been appropriated for this program.
 In February 2007, the Revised Continuing Appropriations Resolution, 2007 (Pub.
 L. 110-5) appropriated an additional \$495,000 to CSREES for support of the program, and in December 2007, the Consolidated Appropriations Act, 2008 appropriated an additional \$868,875 to CSREES for support of this program.
-On
+On March 11, 2009, the Omnibus Appropriations Act, 2009 (Pub.L.
+111-8)

-March 11, 2009, the Omnibus Appropriations Act, 2009 (Pub.
-L. 111-8) was enacted, providing an additional \$2,950,000, for the VMLRP.
+was enacted, providing an additional \$2,950,000, for the VMLRP.
 In October 2009, the President signed into law, Public Law 111-80, Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act of 2010, which appropriated \$4,800,000 for the VMLRP.
-Consequently, as of the publication of this Notice, there is a cumulative total of approximately \$9.6 million available for NIFA to administer this program.
-Funding for future years will be based on annual appropriations and balances carried forward from prior years, and may vary from year to year.
+Consequently, prior to the first group of VMLRP awards (FY 2010), there was a cumulative total of approximately \$9.6 million available for NIFA to administer this program.
+Funding for FY 2011 and future years will depend upon annual appropriations and balances carried forward from prior years, and may vary from year to year.